 The list of states with AVR more than doubled in 2016.
 The West Virginia and Vermont legislatures passed AVR with strong bipartisan support, and both bills were promptly signed into law in April.
 Georgia began implementing an administratively-approved policy in the fall, and on November 1, the District of Columbia Council unanimously passed automatic registration legislation that the mayor signed the following month.

 To close out 2016, Alaskans passed a ballot measure on November 8 to institute AVR via the Permanent Fund Dividend (PFD), a sum paid by the state to all eligible residents.

 *The bill became law after the governor declined to either sign or veto it

 Momentum for AVR carried into 2017.
 Colorado approved the policy administratively and began implementing it at DMV offices.
 In July 2017, Rhode Island Gov. Gina Raimondo signed an AVR bill that the legislature had passed with overwhelming support.
 The state was the first to apply AVR to other government agencies in addition to the DMV.
 The law enables the secretary of state to implement the policy at state agencies that collect the information necessary to determine voter eligibility.

 Illinois approved AVR in August 2017, when Gov. Bruce Rauner — who vetoed a separate automatic registration bill the year prior — signed a bill that the legislature passed unanimously.
 Like Rhode Island’s reform, Illinois’ policy creates a framework for expanding automatic registration to state agencies beyond the DMV.

-2018 has been the biggest year yet for automatic registration.
+2018 was the biggest year for automatic registration.

 In 2021, Connecticut passed and signed AVR into law.
 This codified an initial agreement to implement AVR at the DMV and expanded AVR to other state voter registration agencies.
 Delaware enacted AVR just one week later.